 The highlight for Esper was the announcement of a partnership with MediaTek to help customers create purpose-built Android devices.
 Our collaboration is focused on making it as easy to create a custom Android device as it is to build the corresponding Android app!

 This lowers the bar for building tailored Android-based kiosks, POS devices, digital signage, and custom use case tablets.
 Engineering teams will be able to apply the existing designs available through MediaTek’s ecosystem to lower NRE, reduce risk and time-to-market while having superior per-unit pricing and manufacturing capabilities from small lot to high volume.

-One key aspect is delivering Esper Enhanced Android on MediaTek hardware.
-At CES we demonstrated the Innocomm SB30 built with MediaTek’s economical i300A chipset powering a consumer Kiosk running Esper Enhanced Android.
+One key aspect is delivering Esper Foundation for Android on MediaTek hardware.
+At CES we demonstrated the Innocomm SB30 built with MediaTek’s economical i300A chipset powering a consumer Kiosk running Esper Foundation for Android.